Wound rotor motor

 A wound-rotor motor, also known as slip ring-rotor motor, is a type of induction motor where the rotor windings are connected through slip rings to external resistance.
 Adjusting the resistance allows control of the speed/torque characteristic of the motor.
 Wound-rotor motors can be started with low inrush current, by inserting high resistance into the rotor circuit; as the motor accelerates, the resistance can be decreased.

 Compared to a squirrel-cage rotor, the rotor of the slip ring motor has more winding turns; the induced voltage is then higher, and the current lower, than for a squirrel-cage rotor.
 During the start-up a typical rotor has 3 poles connected to the slip ring.
 Each pole is wired in series with a variable power resistor.
 When the motor reaches full speed the rotor poles are switched to short circuit.
 During start-up the resistors reduce the field strength at the stator.
 As a result, the inrush current is reduced.
-Another important advantage over squirrel-cage motors is higher starting torque.
+Another important advantage over squirrel-cage motors is higher starting torque and smooth operation due to variable speed.

 The speed and torque characteristics of a wound-rotor motor can be adjusted by changing the external resistance, unlike a squirrel cage motor which has a fixed characteristic.
 This is useful for speed control of the motor.